uidaholib/dds-student-workflow/content/3-metadata.md

 ##### rights
 - A copyright statement that consists of a free-text statement and a standardized rights statement.
 - These statements indicate to viewers and researchers if permissions are required to use the material in publication, and how to attribute the item once used.
-- A list of these can be found in your student folder in both Daily Scans on the Desktop and in your student folder in the W: drive.
-If you have any questions or aren’t certain of which statement applies to your project, ask the Digital Projects Manager.
 - Example value: `Educational use includes non-commercial use of text and images in materials for teaching and research purposes.
 Digital reproduction rights granted by the University of Idaho Library.
 For other uses beyond free use, please contact the University of Idaho Library Special Collections and Archives Department.`

 ##### rightsstatement
 - This field is a standardized rights statement, designated in the form of a URI.
 - It should be presented as a [creativecommons.org](https://creativecommons.org/) URI or a [rightsstatements.org](https://rightsstatements.org/en/) URI.
-The Digital Projects Manager will either fill this in themselves or direct you on which to use.
 - Example value: `http://rightsstatements.org/vocab/NoC-US/1.0/`

 ##### original file name
 - Refers to either the collection of numbers and letters that designate its location within the library or the original file name that may have been edited to fit our standards here at the library.
-- This field won’t always be on every metadata entry sheet.

 ------------